ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 }
 ```

-In order to pass the event filter type, we should somehow mark our `ui5-tab`s with information what filter are they gonna do.
-As this is just a dom - we can add a custom attribute e.g. `data-filter-type` to our tabs.
+In order to pass the event filter type, we should somehow mark our `ui5-tab`s with information what they are filtering on.
+As this is just a dom, we can add a custom attribute e.g. `data-filter-type` to our tabs.

 ```html
 <ui5-tab data-filter-type="all" text="All Items" additional-text={this.props.products.length}></ui5-tab>